 Baumbach earned her Master’s Degree in Environmental Policy and Sustainability Management from The New School in New York City.

-Beal came from the Stockton Coastal Research Center in Port Republic, New Jersey where she collected topobathymetric data, or onshore and offshore beach profiles, of the New Jersey beaches from Sandy Hook down to Cape May Point.
+Beal came to PDE from the Stockton Coastal Research Center in Port Republic, New Jersey where she collected topobathymetric data, or onshore and offshore beach profiles, of the New Jersey beaches from Sandy Hook down to Cape May Point.

 Jennifer Adkins was appointed to the position of Executive Director of the Partnership for the Delaware Estuary in October of 2007 after serving as interim Executive Director for approximately four months.
 Previous to this, she also served as the nonprofit’s Schuylkill Watershed Initiative Grant Coordinator for over two years, during which she managed a $1.15 million grant from the U.S.